 Let me begin by saying this: there’s no easy way to handle a catastrophic bug, or even a small-detail bug, on demo day.
 That piece of software you have been working on, will at some point, embarrass you.
-What matters is how you mitigate the chances of things blowing up in your face when you least need it.
+What matters is how you mitigate the chances of things blowing up in your face.

-Based on our humble and insignificant experience, these are the steps we’ve taken throughout our processes that can help lower the chances of a complete bug-triggered meltdown on demo day.
+Based on my humble and insignificant experience, these are the steps we’ve taken throughout our processes that can help lower the chances of a complete bug-triggered meltdown on demo day.